uswds/uswds/CONTRIBUTING.md

 1. Create a Github account or log in to your existing account.
 2. Fork this repo into your Github account (or just clone it if you're an 18F team member), read more about forking a repo here on Github:
 [https://help.github.com/articles/fork-a-repo/](https://help.github.com/articles/fork-a-repo/)
-3. Create a branch that lightly defines what you are working on (e.g. adding-styles).
+3. Create a branch that lightly defines what you are working on (e.g. add-styles).
 4. Once you are ready to submit a pull request, push your branch up to the repo.
 5. Submit your pull request against `18f-pages-staging` branch.